-Spy catcher rivals – a story of artificial intelligence
+Spy catcher rivals – using AI in counter intelligence

-Spy catchers.
-An intelligence analyst competes against a researcher armed with artificial intelligence.
+Spy catchers (counter-intelligence).
+An intelligence analyst competes against a researcher armed with AI.
 Who will catch the spy first?

 The 4-page story is followed by a commentary on the differences between human intelligence and artificial intelligence, and the different roles of intelligence researchers and analysts.
 See commentary.